-Alice has been involved with DBS for 16 years, and been on the faculty full time for 5 years.
+Alice has been involved with DBS since she was 4, and been on the faculty full time since 2011.
 She has achieved her RAD, RTS qualification and heads our Junior School.
 She has an incredible commitment to our most junior students, and thrives on the joy and enthusiasm they exhibit!
 Alice has independently developed our Tiny Treasures Program and facilitates the training and management of all staff involved in this program.
 She loves the DBS family atmosphere and believes this support is an essential part of growing into mature young adults.

-Lyndal has been involved with DBS for a whopping 26 years!
-14 years as a student and 13 years since as a full time member of the faculty!
+Lyndal has been full time member of the faculty since 2003!
 Holding her RAD, RTS, Lyndal has exceptional experience in developing accomplished, confident dancers, and is a vital member of our supportive staff network.